Singleton Pattern for Config Classes

 Thread-Safe: Initialization is protected by a reentrant lock.

-Descriptor-Based: Attaches to config classes as a class variable, automatically binding to the correct owner.
+Descriptor-Based: Can attach to config classes as a class variable, automatically binding to the correct owner.

 Explicit Reset: Allows resetting the singleton for testability and re-initialization.